 - Tweezers – Digging a piece of metal or wood from your finger with your fingernails isn’t ideal, and tweezers are inexpensive.
 I don’t have a pair of tweezers I recommend.
 I go to the pharmacy and close them to make sure they are perfectly aligned, and that’s the one I buy.
 Don’t buy cheap plastic tweezers.
 They will break.

-- Rubbing alcohol – I like the spray bottles, and you can probably find them in the dollar store.
-In fact, a lot of these supplies can be found in dollar stores.
+- Rubbing alcohol – I like the spray bottles; you can probably find them in the dollar store.
+In fact, many of these supplies can be found in dollar stores.

 - Paper towels or a clean washcloth – I don’t see this listed on most first aid kit contents, but I like to have a few paper towels handy.
 I fold them up inside a Ziploc bag.